-Applicants to the Community Ministry Certificate must complete the application form found online under Educational Programs/Community Ministry Certificate.
-The application will include upload of your work resume and two personal references.
-Instead of an application fee, applicants set up a monthly automatic payment through a third-party provider (which may be cancelled by the student at any time the student wishes to exit the program).
+Applicants to the Community Ministry Certificate must complete the application form found online under Academics/Community Ministry Certificate.
+The application includes upload of your work resume, two personal references, and an application fee.
+Applicants set up a monthly automatic payment through a third-party provider (which may be cancelled by the student at any time the student wishes to exit the program).
 Most applicants are reviewed and matched with a faculty-mentor within 24-48 hours.